spnova12/Real-world-Image-Restoration/README.md

      - F : Fog
      - D : Dust
      - S : Snow
-     - L : Lowlight
+     - L : Lowlight (outdoor)
-   - If you have pretrained model then you can skip training.
+   - If you have pretrained align network then you can skip training.
    - cuda_num None -> It means use multi gpus.
    - example
     ```shell